Alex313031/thorium/docs/linux_build_instructions.md

 ## Setting up the build

+First, we need to run `trunk.sh` (in the root of the Thorium repo.)
+This will Rebase/Sync the Chromium repo, and revert it to stock Chromium.
+It should be used before every seperate build.
+See the [Updating](#updating) section.

 Chromium and Thorium use [Ninja](https://ninja-build.org) as their main build tool, along with a tool called [GN](https://gn.googlesource.com/gn/+/refs/heads/main/README.md) to generate `.ninja` files in the build output directory.
 You can create any number of *build directories*